Bio of Things

 I make no apologies for the lack of (promotional?) mugshots on this website.

-Like any good puppet master I'm much more interested in getting my words read and my music heard.
+Like any good puppet master, I'm much more interested in getting the words read and the music heard.
 This has little to do with getting my self seen.
-I appreciate this may seem at odds with the self-hype social machinery from the likes of Facepalm or Instafan, but there you have it. ;)
+I appreciate this may seem at odds with the self-hype addiction of the social-sharing machinery, but there you have it.
+I figure it's my foot and I choose to shoot at it as I please.